BIRD-INTERACT: Re-imagining Text-to-SQL Evaluation for Large Language Models via Lens of Dynamic Interactions: User Simulator Analysis

 This section presents a comprehensive evaluation of our function-driven user simulator compared to conventional user simulators and their respective impacts on dynamic interactive text-to-SQL benchmarks through both objective and subjective experiments.

 \paragraph{Evaluation on \usg.}

-To provide an objective and comprehensive observation of different user simulator mechanisms, we construct a static dataset called \usg, comprising 1,989 questions with reference actions labeled by human experts.
+To provide an objective and comprehensive observation of different user simulator mechanisms, we construct a static dataset called \usg, comprising 2,100 questions with reference actions labeled by human experts.
 Detailed information regarding the distribution and annotation procedures can be found in Appendix \ref{app:usg}.
-We employed an LLM-as-Judge \citep{zheng2023judging} evaluation framework using \texttt{Qwen-2.5-72B} and \texttt{Llama-3.1-70B} as independent evaluators to mitigate potential self-enhancement bias.
+We employed an LLM-as-Judge \citep{zheng2023judging} evaluation framework using \texttt{Qwen3-235B-A22B-Instruct-2507} as independent evaluators.
 Our analysis reveals significant reliability concerns with conventional user simulator designs.
-Specifically, as shown in Figure \ref{fig:obj_us}, when confronted with Unanswerable (\texttt{UNA}) questions, baseline user simulators consistently fail to implement safeguards, resulting in unfair or inappropriate feedback generation with over 34\% failure rate.
-In contrast, our proposed function-driven approach demonstrates substantially improved reliability, with only 5.9\% of responses falling into problematic categories.
-This represents a significant improvement in user simulator robustness and reliability compared to baseline approaches.
+Specifically, as shown in Figure \ref{fig:obj_us}, when confronted with Unanswerable (\texttt{UNA}) questions, baseline user simulators consistently fail to implement safeguards, resulting in unfair or inappropriate feedback generation with failure rates reaching up to 67.4\% depending on the backbone model.
+In contrast, our proposed function-driven approach demonstrates substantially improved reliability, reducing the failure rate to as low as 2.7\%.
+This represents a dramatic improvement in user simulator robustness and reliability compared to baseline approaches.

 \paragraph{Alignment with Human User.}

 We evaluate alignment between our user simulators and actual human behavior by having human experts interact with 7 system models on 100 randomly sampled tasks across BI and DM domains.
 We then compute correlations~\citep{ivey2024real,kong2024platolm} between success rates (SR) achieved by human users versus our simulators across the same tasks.
 As shown in Table \ref{tab:correlation}, function-driven simulators demonstrate significantly stronger alignment with human behavior: \texttt{GPT-4o} with function calling achieves \textbf{0.84} Pearson correlation (p = 0.02) compared to 0.61 without function calling (p = 0.14), while Gemini-2.0-Flash shows similar improvements.
 These results confirm that incorporating our designed mechanism produces more realistic user simulators that better reflect actual human-AI interaction patterns (detailed analysis in Appendix \ref{app:usg}).